godotengine/godot-website/collections/_article/gsoc-2019-progress-report-2.md

 For those who are not familiar with the project I suggest you check out [last month's blog post](/article/gsoc-2019-progress-report-1-part-1) so you are brought up to speed with what the project entails.

 First I will begin with an update on how I've dealt with some of the issues I mentioned last time, specifically the memory leak crash in `AudioStreamPlaylist`, which was causing the preview generator to generate an endless preview.
 Thanks to last month's blog post I got in contact with a game developer who was interested in the feature and we started having a back and forth conversation about the project.
-I sent him the most current build and after he tested it I got a question about why playlist is looping indefinitely and I realised that it's not actually meant to do that.
+I sent him the most current build and after he tested it I got a question about why playlist is looping indefinitely and I realized that it's not actually meant to do that.
 After looking at the code, I noticed that the line which updates the current stream did not have a safety check:

 ```
 current = (current + 1) % playlist->stream_count;